in4k/in4k.github.io/wiki/sound.markdown

 * [Sonant](http://www.pouet.net/prod.php?which=53615) by Youth Uprising ([javascript port](http://sonantlive.bitsnbites.eu/))
 * [http://wurstcaptures.untergrund.net/music/](http://wurstcaptures.untergrund.net/music/)

+## Running Windows VST plugins in Linux

+Most 1k/4k synths are distributed as Windows VST .dll's which you import into specific trackers.

+If you're not running Windows notice that you can still use these Windows VSTs under Linux, using [wine](https://www.winehq.org/) and [airwave](https://github.com/phantom-code/airwave), simply install it using the method appropriate for your distribution then run 'airwave-manager', click "create link" (left most icon) select the vst dll under 'VST plugin' and the directory your DAW looks for VSTs under "Link location".
+Tested and working with 4klang and clinkster on ubuntu 14.04 LTS using wine 1.6.2.

+There are other VST wrappers for Linux as well, e.g. this: [https://github.com/abique/vst-bridge](https://github.com/abique/vst-bridge) So if one of them doesn't like a certain plugin, you can always try the other. :)

 # Articles

 Coding sound can be fun too!
 Here are some articles to help you make your own synth: